-We use the Random Trip Mobility Model, "a generic mobility model that generalizes random waypoint and random walk to realistic scenarios" [14] and performs perfect initialization.
+We use the Random Trip Mobility Model, "a generic mobility model that generalizes random waypoint and random walk to realistic scenarios" [12] and performs perfect initialization.
 Unlike other random mobility models, Random Trip reaches a steady-state distribution without a long transient phase and there is no need to discard initial sets of observations.
-Manhattan Mobility Model is also used under different scenarios.

 The mean node speed, v, ranges between 1m/s to 30m/s.
 For example, when the mean node speed is 20m/s the individual node speeds are uniformly distributed between 0m/s and 40m/s.
 The average node pause time is set to 5s.
 A random distributed CBR (Constant Bit Rate) traffic model is used which allows every node in the network to be a potential traffic source and destination.
 The rate of each CBR traffic is 10kb/s.
 The CBR packet size is fixed at 512 bytes.
 There are at least n/2 data flows that cover almost every node.